 We understand that particular holidays are not celebrated by all, and we respect your decision to keep your child at home on these days.

 Good communication between the school and parents is vital.
 All updates and reminders will be communicated electronically through email, the WCMS website (www.wcmontessori.com), the WCMS Facebook page (www.facebook.com/wcmontessori), as well as posted on the front door. in an effort to reduce paper usage, we will no longer send memo’s (unless for specific students), school event flyers, newsletters or important messages in the student’s folder.
 Weekly emails will be sent with reminders and updates for parents.

 Conferences, Grading and Assessment

-Report cards will be sent home after each 12 week grading period.
-Parent-Teacher conferences will take place in the Fall and Spring semester or as needed.
+Report Cards will be sent home after each 12 week grading period (three Report Cards per academic year).
+Parent-Teacher conferences will be conducted after the first and last Report Card.
 Lead teachers evaluate the progress of each child through extensive daily record keeping.
 We maintain individual records on the progress of every child in all areas of the Montessori environment including Academic, Social and Emotional Development, and Conduct.

 Damage to School Property

 If a child willfully destroys or loses school property or materials, all costs associated with the repairs or replacement will be the responsibility of the parent(s) or guardian.
 Continual destruction of school property is grounds for dismissal from the school.

 We work diligently with children in our Young Children’s Primary on toilet training.
 If a child has not yet displayed an interest in using the toilet we will change them following diaper changing procedures.
 The child will be checked every hour for a wet or soiled diaper.
 During diaper changing, the child will be laid on a nonabsorbent surface to be changed.
 Once the diaper has been changed and the child is dressed, the staff member who changed their diaper will remove their gloves and help the child to properly wash their hands.
 Then the surface is disinfected for the next child.